Guests

 Protagonist GIRLS & GODS

 Inna Shevchenko is a Ukrainian-French activist, writer, and filmmaker.
-She gained international recognition for her courageous feminist campaigns as leader of the FEMEN movement.
-A vocal advocate for women’s rights and freedom of expression, she has written for Charlie Hebdo and served as an advisor to the G7 Council on Gender Equality under the French presidency.
-Her work includes books, keynote speeches, and films on gender roles, war, and resistance.
-Her latest film, Girls & Gods, continues her artistic exploration of the sacred and the rebellious in the female world.
+She rose to international prominence through her bold feminist campaigning as a leader of the FEMEN movement.
+A vocal advocate for women’s rights and free speech, she has contributed to Charlie Hebdo and served as an advisor to the G7 Gender Equality Council under the French Presidency.
+Her work spans books, keynote speeches, and films addressing themes of gender, war, and resistance.
+Her latest film Girls & Gods continues her artistic exploration of the sacred and the defiant in the female experience.

 Jasmin Tabatabai is a German actress and jazz singer with Iranian roots.
 She celebrated her breakthrough in 1997 with her leading role as Luna in Katja von Garnier’s music film “Bandits”, for which she also composed a large part of the soundtrack.
 Her most important film works include “Gripsholm”, “Vier Minuten” and “Fremde Haut” and and “Mitra”.
 She has also made a name for herself in the world of television, appearing in numerous TV films.
 From 2011 to 2024, she played Mina Amiri, the first female detective of Iranian origin on German television, in the series “Letzte Spur Berlin”.
 She is also a successful dubbing actress and has lent her voice to prominent characters: Marion Cotillard in “La Vie en Rose” and Chiara Mastroianni in “Persepolis”.
 Her versatility is also evident in her recordings of numerous audiobooks, including “Reading Lolita in Tehran”.
 In 2012, she was awarded the Jazz-ECHO as Best Female Vocalist National.
 In May 2020, she released her third jazz album “Jagd auf Rehe”.